A Flexible Framework for Multi-Objective Bayesian Optimization using Random Scalarizations: Our Approach

 \subsection{Scalarized Thompson Sampling and UCB}

-In this section we introduce Thompson Sampling and UCB for multi-objective problems using random scalarizations.
-We model each objective using an individual GP.
-Given the previous observations, we fit an independent GP for each objective.
-In each iteration, we first sample $\lambdav \sim \Lc$, which is used to compute a multi-objective acquisition function based on UCB and TS.
-The next candidate point is chosen to be the point that maximizes this acquisition function.
-The complete algorithm is presented in Algorithm~\ref{alg:moors} and the acquisition functions in Table~\ref{tab:acq_funcs}.
-Note that in contrast to ParEGO, our algorithm does not use a scalar acquisition function but rather multi-objective versions of UCB and TS.
+In this section we introduce Thompson Sampling and UCB based algorithms for minimizing the Bayes regret.
+In contrast to other methods based on random scalarizations \citep{knowles2006parego, nakayama2009sequential}, our algorithm does not convert each observation to a scalar value and fit a GP on them, but instead models them separately by maintaining a GP for each objective separately.
+In each iteration, we first fit a GP for each objective using the previous observations.
+Then we sample a $\lambdav \sim p(\lambdav)$, which is used to compute a multi-objective acquisition function based on the scalarization $\scale_{\lambdav}$.
+The next candidate point is chosen to be the maximizer of the acquisition function.
+The complete algorithm is presented in Algorithm~\ref{alg:moors} and the acquisition functions are presented in Table~\ref{tab:acq_funcs}.
+The acquisition function for UCB is a scalarization of the individual upper bounds of each of the objectives.
+Similarly, the acquisition function for TS is a scalarization of posterior samples of the $K$ objectives.

-In the ideal situation when all the functions are known, it is sufficient to compute $\max_{\xv\in\Xv} g(\lambdav, \xv)$.
-However in practice since the functions are unknown we instead maximize an acquisition function.
-For instance, in Thompson sampling, the acquisition function is a scalarization (Tchebyshev or linear) of a sample from the posterior of the GPs.
-For UCB, on the other hand, an upper bound of the scalarization needs to be computed.
-For the linear case, using the closed form expressions of the mean and variance for linear combinations of normal random variables gives us an upper confidence bound.
-This however, does not work for $g_\tch(\lambdav, \xv)$ due its non-linearity.
-In this case, we define the upper bound as $g_\tch(\lambdav, U_{tk}(\xv))$, where $U_{tk}$ is the UCB for the $k$th GP at the $t$th step.
-In Section~\ref{sec:theory}, we show that the above scalarizations yield sub-linear regret bounds, thus showing convergence to the desired solution.